10yard/dkafe/readme.md

 The latest ZIP file is **dkafe_console_addon_pack_v1.zip**

-Simply drop the ZIP file into your DKAFE folder and then launch DKAFE.
-The system will detect the ZIP and automatically install the add-on pack for you.
+Simply drop the ZIP into your DKAFE folder and then launch DKAFE.
+The system will detect the ZIP and automatically unpack and install the add-on pack for you.

 Note: The console add-on pack is not currently available for download from my github page.
 You will need to obtain the latest the add-on packs from an external source.